OgunFemi/enterprise-ready-secdevops-pipeline/README.md

 | **Module 4 (Trivy)** | Automated SCA Scanning | **CC7.1** (System Operations - Vulnerabilities) | **A.12.6.1** (Technical Vulnerability Mgmt) | Automatically blocks the deployment of software with known CVEs (High/Critical), preventing supply chain attacks. |
 | **Module 3 (GitHub Actions)** | Automated Pipeline | **CC8.1** (Prevent Unauthorized Changes) | **A.14.2.2** (Change Control Procedures) | Removes human error and malice from the deployment process.
 No developer has direct access to production; only the pipeline does. |

+## 🛡️ Security Architecture & CISSP Alignment

+This project implements core cybersecurity principles derived from the **CISSP Common Body of Knowledge (CBK)** to ensure a secure-by-design infrastructure.

+### 1. Defense in Depth (Layered Security)
+* **Network Layer:** Resources are isolated within a VPC.
+EKS Nodes reside in **Private Subnets** (no direct internet access), protected by NAT Gateways.
+* **Perimeter Layer:** **Security Groups** act as stateful firewalls, strictly whitelisting ingress/egress traffic (e.g., allowing HTTPS only).
+* **Identity Layer:** Access is governed by AWS IAM, requiring explicit authentication and authorization via short-lived tokens (STS).

+### 2. Principle of Least Privilege (PoLP)
+* **IAM Roles:** We do not use Access Keys for compute resources.
+Instead, EKS Nodes assume specific IAM Roles with minimal permissions required to pull images from ECR, following the concept of "Need-to-Know."
+* **Non-Root Containers:** (Planned) Docker images are built to run as non-root users to mitigate potential container breakout attacks.

+### 3. Infrastructure as Code (Configuration Management)
+* **Immutable Infrastructure:** By using **Terraform**, we treat infrastructure as volatile.
+We avoid manual changes ("ClickOps"), ensuring that the deployed state always matches the code repository.
+This satisfies strict **Change Management** controls (SOC 2 CC8.1).

+### 4. Confidentiality, Integrity, Availability (CIA Triad)
+* **Confidentiality:** All sensitive data (Secrets) are encrypted at rest using AWS KMS (Key Management Service).
+* **Integrity:** The CI/CD pipeline ensures that the code deployed is exactly the code committed, verified by checksums and version control.
+* **Availability:** The EKS cluster utilizes Auto Scaling Groups across multiple Availability Zones (AZs) to ensure resilience against data center failures.

 ## Architecture
 ### High-Level Architecture Flow